How to install MySQL in Ubuntu 20.04

 When you select the additional password validation settings, the next command will be to set the password for the root user in MySQL.
 Enter and then confirm the security of your chosen password:

-set the password for root here.
+Output Please set the password for root here.
+New password: Re-enter new password:

 Note that even if you have set a password for the root user in MySQL, this user is not currently configured to authenticate with a password when connecting to MySQL.